hanpari/sovereign/source/02/044_decision.md

 After a while, the AI concluded the silence had been awkward.

 “Captain Gromov?”
 Doll spoke up.
 “You were staring at me for two minutes and twenty-one seconds.
-If you find my face lacking, what about buying a new model from SexySexyLadies?”
+If you find my face lacking, what about buying a new model from SEXYSEXYLADIES?”

 “I thought I forbid you to advertise stuff.”